 Each facility in the Cecil County Public Schools is represented by its own emergency plan, which includes a floor plan, indicating the location of the shut-off valves and switches.
 Facilities personnel are contacted by the school as needed to assist with coordination of restoration of the facility.

 Hazardous chemicals are those which pose either a physical or health hazard.
 Cecil County Public Schools makes every effort to use chemicals that are not harsh or harmful.
 All chemical spills are reported to the Safety Officer.
 No employee may bring any chemical on-site without a Safety Data Sheet (SDS).
 Employees may bring chemicals in the form of personal hygiene, cosmetics, and medicines without a Safety Data Sheet (SDS).
 No employee may share such chemicals as discussed in the above paragraph with students or other staff.

 Indoor Air Quality

 Cecil County Public Schools has an award-winning Indoor Air Quality Program.
-In 2005, CCSP was one of six school system in the United States awarded the "IAQ Excellence Award".
+In 2005, CCSP was one of six school systems in the United States awarded the "IAQ Excellence Award".
 The program is based on suitable ventilation, air conditioning, elimination of condensation on cold pipes, pipe leaks and water intrusion from the outside.
 The control of water in the school environment ensures that mold does not have an opportunity to grow in this environment.
-The program includes training of maintenance and administrative employees, specific temperature controls, use of equipment to detect Carbon Monoxide, Carbon Dioxide, temperature and relative humidity, and a response system to investigate and correct complaints.
+The program includes training of maintenance and administrative employees, specific temperature controls, use of equipment to detect Carbon Monoxide, Carbon Dioxide, temperature, and relative humidity, and a response system to investigate and correct complaints.